What does the term "metes and bounds" refer to in patent Claims?

 Prepare for the Manual of Patent Examining Procedure Exam.
 Study with quizzes and multiple-choice questions, with hints and explanations.
 Master the MPEP content and excel in your exam!

-The term "metes and bounds" in the context of patent claims typically refers to the specific details of what the claim covers.
-It is a term derived from land surveying, where it signifies the boundaries and exact dimensions of a specific parcel of land.
-In patent law, this analogy is used to describe how claims define the scope of the invention by specifying the precise elements and limitations that characterize it.
-This helps to delineate what is included within the claim and serves as a foundational aspect of determining patent infringement and validity.
+The term "metes and bounds" in the context of patent claims refers to the specific details of what the claim covers.
+This terminology originates from land surveying, where it describes the boundaries and precise measures of a parcel of land.
+In patent law, it metaphorically applies to how a claim delineates the invention's scope and limits.

 Subscribe